trstoyan/microk8s-cluster-orchestrator/README.md

 **Cluster Management:**
 - Navigate to "Clusters" section
 - Use the Actions dropdown for each cluster
-- Available operations: Setup, Scan, Hardware Report, Graceful Shutdown, Force Shutdown
+- Available operations: Setup, Scan, Configure /etc/hosts, Hardware Report, Graceful Shutdown, Force Shutdown
 - Monitor operation progress in the Operations page

 **Shutdown Options:**